bgruzs/air-quality-prediction/README.md

 The directories and files in this repository are organized as follows:

 - `/analysis`: Contains code for analysis of the collected data.
-    - `idw_interpolation.py`: Contains one function used to implement inverse distance weighting (IDW) interpolation.
+    - `idw_interpolation.py`: Contains functions used to implement inverse distance weighting (IDW) interpolation and parity plotting.

 - `/data_collection`: Contains code for collecting data using the [OpenAQ API](https://docs.openaq.org/).
     - `get_openaq_data.py`: Includes three functions used to collect pollutant data.